VJ-Ranga/Right-Click-TTS-Reader-V3/readme.md

 ---

 *This extension is not affiliated with Kokoro TTS.
-It is designed to work with any Kokoro TTS server.*
+It is designed to work with any Kokoro TTS server running on your local machine or network.*